letscontrolit/ESPEasy/README.md

 Forum: http://www.esp8266.nu/forum

-## Temporary fork / new release release management
+## Temporary fork / new release management

 Hi, i'm trying to continue maintenance on ESPeasy and i've created a temporary fork. (until I get access to the main repository after which i'll move everything back over there)